bwegman/bwegman.github.io/curriculum-vitae/index.md

 The co-existence was realised by creating a special translation and interface component that marshalled data from the old system into the new system and vice-versa using the messaging infrastructure.
 With neither system being aware that the other existed this allowed for continued development of the new system, minimal changes in the old system and getting the new system production-ready faster and with reduced risk.

-The ROB Next system is used daily by 7000+ users and processes 2.8M+ (&euro; 500M+) requests anually.
+The ROB Net system is used daily by 7000+ users and processes 2.8M+ (&euro; 500M+) requests anually.

 * C#, ASP.NET MVC4, [MassTransit](https://github.com/MassTransit/MassTransit), [SignalR](https://github.com/signalR/SignalR), WCF, SQL Server
 * Lead developer, lead architect, SCRUM master